International Undergradate Students

 Students who are citizens of countries other than the United States are encouraged to apply to MSU-Northern as international first-time freshmen or transfer students.
 Those who have completed secondary school are considered freshmen.
 Those who have completed an equivalent of 12 credits or more of post-secondary university-level course work after secondary graduation are considered transfer students.

 Freshmen students will be considered for admission on the basis of their secondary school record and their English proficiency.
-Applicants who meet a TOEFL score of 525 Paper/195 Computer/71 Internet or IELTS 6 and have a minimum cumulative grade-point average (GPA) of a 2.5 on a 4.0 scale will qualify for admission.
+Applicants who meet a TOEFL score of 63 iBT or 475 PBT for undergraduate and have a minimum cumulative grade-point average (GPA) of a 2.5 on a 4.0 scale will qualify for admission.

 Transfer students will be considered on the basis of their post-secondary education record and their English proficiency.
-Applicants who meet a TOEFL score of 525 Paper/195 Computer/71 Internet or IELTS 6 and have a minimum cumulative transferable grade-point average (GPA) of a 2.0 or C on a 4.0 scale will qualify for admission.
+Applicants who meet a TOEFL score of 63 iBT or 475 PBT for undergraduate or 66 iBT or 500 PBT for graduate and have a minimum cumulative transferable grade-point average (GPA) of a 2.0 or C on a 4.0 scale will qualify for admission.
+On a case by case basis college courses taken in the United States displaying sufficient English proficiency will be accepted in place of TOEFL scores or completion of an ESL program.

 All application materials must bear the official school seal and signature and be sent directly from the institution or agency to the Admissions Office.
 Transcripts and test scores received from students are unofficial and not acceptable.
 To provide time for evaluation and for notice of acceptance to reach the applicant in a timely manner, the application and required credentials must be received by the Admissions Office according to the following deadlines: